Koppie Foam Grasshoppers

 Why are Koppie Foam Grasshoppers poisonous?

 The reason for presenting this hemi-metabolic insect in this series of articles is that Dictyophorus spumans are dangerous.
 When threatened, they will produce a toxic foam from their thoracic glands.
-And as they are mainly living from highly poisonous plants, like milkweed (Gomphocarpus physocarpus), their blood contains cardiac glycosides, which are heart-stopping toxins.
+And as they mainly live from highly poisonous plants, like milkweed (Gomphocarpus physocarpus), their blood contains cardiac glycosides and heart-stopping toxins.
 The author of this article observed them also feeding on Arum lilies (Zantedeschia Aethiopica), Inanda lilies (Cyrtanthus sanguineus), and Cape Gooseberries (Physalis peruviana).
-They are also known to feed on Poison arrow trees (Acokanthera oppositifolia) and Yellow Oleander (Cascabela thevetia).
+They also feed on Poison arrow trees (Acokanthera oppositifolia) and Yellow Oleander (Cascabela thevetia).
 And all those toxins from feeding are contained in high concentrations in their defensive foam.

-If somebody thinks, Milkweed Locusts have got very pronounced aposematic coloring and they are feeding mainly on milkweed, maybe a grasshopper with less prominent coloring is edible.
+If somebody thinks that milkweed Locusts have very pronounced aposematic coloring and are feeding mainly on milkweed, maybe a grasshopper with less prominent coloring is edible.
 This person should think twice.
 A Koppie Foam Grasshopper would be a deadly alternative on the menu.

 Lessons learned from Koppie Foam Grasshoppers: